vitor-belim/react-nodejs/README.md

 - Created the `Profile` page in the `/profile/:id` route in the client.
 - Added a `Link` in the post's username to navigate to that user's profile.
 - (personal preference) Refactored the nav-bar to better separate routes.

+## Lesson 16 - Edit post + update password

+The first part of this lesson focused on adding the "edit post" functionality.

+### Notes

+- The tutorial implemented the edit functionality by clicking on either the title or the body to directly change it using a `window.prompt()` dialog.
+Although it works for the most part, this approach completely bypasses form validation, so I decided against it.
+- Added an edit button to the `Post` component, visible only when the user is the post's owner.
+- Added an `EditPost` component, along with the post's edit route `/posts/:id/edit`.
+Implemented guards to validate that the post exists, the user is logged in and the user is the post's owner.
+The server endpoint to update a post was already done previously, so there was no need for changes there.